utdata/rwdir/docs/03-import.md

 - Launch RStudio
 - Use the `+R` button to create a **New Project** in a **New Directory**
-- Name the project `yourfirstname-wells` and put it in your `~/Documents/rwd` folder.
+- Name the project `yourfirstname-ratings` and put it in your `~/Documents/rwd` folder.
 - Use the `+` button to use **R Notebook** to start a new notebook.
-- Change the title to "Wells drilled in Austin MSA".
+- Change the title to "TEA School Ratings".
 - Delete the other boilerplate text.
-- Save the file as `01-wells-import.Rmd`.
+- Save the file as `01-ratings.Rmd`.

 ### The R Package environment